raspberrypilearning/getting-started-guide-microbit/en/step_4.md

 --- collapse ---

 ---
-title: My micro:bit won't pair
+title: My device won't pair
 ---

 If your micro:bit isn't showing up, try unplugging it and plugging it back in.
 You can also try a different USB port or USB cable if they are available.

-If your micro:bit doesn't pair you can use the **Download** button to download your program as a `.HEX` file.
+If your micro:bit still doesn't pair, you can use the **Download** button to download your program as a `.HEX` file.
 You can then move the program onto your micro:bit using your file system.

-**Windows:** Open **File Explorer** and check that you can see `MICROBIT` under `This PC` on the left hand side.
-If it is there, drag the downloaded `.HEX` file to it, your program will be saved to your micro:bit and you should be able to use it.
+**Windows:** Open **File Explorer** and check that you can see `MICROBIT` under `This PC` on the left-hand side.
+If it is there, drag the downloaded `.HEX` file to it, and your program will be saved to your micro:bit.
+You should now be able to use it.

-**MacOS:** Open **Finder** and check that you can see `MICROBIT` under `Locations` on the left hand side.
-If it is there, drag the downloaded `.HEX` file to it, your program will be saved to your micro:bit and you should be able to use it.
+**MacOS:** Open **Finder** and check that you can see `MICROBIT` under `Locations` on the left-hand side.
+If it is there, drag the downloaded `.HEX` file to it, and your program will be saved to your micro:bit.
+You should be able to use it.

 --- /collapse ---